WhoaOops/Brozoned/README.md

-- 👋 Hi, I’m @Brozoned
+- 👋 Hi, I’m @WhoaOops
 - 👀 I’m interested in Biostatitics and Next Gen Sequencing
 - 🌱 I’m currently learning R programming
 - 💞️ I’m looking to collaborate on peer reviews.
-- 📫 How to reach me @Brozoned
+- 📫 How to reach me @ItsAarohiHere on twitter.

 <!---
 Brozoned/Brozoned is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.